 - then I can get stuck in a very painful place where I am shaming myself

 for being me.
-In this dynamic I am being the victim of myself and also
+In this dynamic I am being the victim of myself and also being

-a dance of pain, blame, and self-abuse."
+of pain, blame, and self-abuse."

 The Dance of Wounded Souls

 Codependence is an incredibly powerful, insidious, and vicious disease.

-It is so powerful because it is ingrained in our core relationship with
+It is so powerful because it is ingrained in our core relationship with ourselves.

-and wounded in childhood, etc. etc., and from our society that is based on the belief that
+childhood, etc. etc., and from our society that is based on the belief that

 being human is shameful.

 Codependency is insidious because it is so pervasive.
-The core emotional
+The core

-Truly Love.
+to Truly Love.
 In a Codependent society value is assigned in comparison (richer

 than, prettier than, more spiritual than, healthier than, etc.) so that